Wondershop will make physical and digital kids games backed by Supercell cofounders

 “The bracelet can remind them, when they are not in the house, that there is a place they can return to where they belong,” Salminen said.

 In Wonderworld, kids will create their own avatars, or digital characters, and explore a planet.
 The team consists of a number of educators, social workers, and social scientists.
 Salminen said the team is taking inspiration from games like Ico, Shadow of the Colossus, and The Last Guardian, three games from Sony’s Japan Studio.
-Ultimately, families are expected to pay for the games and the bracelets.
+The company will have a business-to-business model.

-“We wanted to get as much feedback from the kids as possible,” Salminen said.
+The art of Wonderworld”We wanted to get as much feedback from the kids as possible,” Salminen said.
 “What we’re doing is really ambitious and crazy.
 So we are building games through trial and error.
 Our teams are independent, and we are taking the same approach as Supercell.”

 Studies by the European Commission have shown promise of the capability that games have to motivate and engage individuals and communities in ways that increase social inclusion.
 Wonderworld wants to build on this potential with a game that encourages social playing, exploring physical surroundings, and collaborating with others in the community.
 It will give rewards when kids succeed.